edwardbturner/training-lens-web/README.md

 How do interpretability-relevant features emerge across checkpoints?
 Can we observe misalignment as it begins, not just once it's complete?

-**Training Lens** aims to fill this gap by publishing interactive case studies, visualizations, and analyses focused on *in-training dynamics*.
+**Training Lens** aims to begin filling this gap by publishing interactive case studies, visualizations, and analyses focused on *in-training dynamics*.

 ## 🧪 Live Projects